Adderall Withdrawal Symptoms

 Adderall Withdrawal Timeline

 - First Stage: The first stage of the Adderall withdrawal timeline is often referred to as a “crash.”
-Around twelve hours after the last Adderall dose, some people may feel intense depression, agitation, and drug cravings.
-They may even fall asleep for a dozen hours or more during this period.
+Around twelve hours after the last dose, some people may feel intense depression, agitation, and drug cravings.
+They may even fall asleep for a dozen hours or more during this part of the withdrawal period.

 How Common Is Adderall Addiction and Abuse?